-2019 Inductee, Richard E. “Dick” Dauch had a long history in the automotive manufacturing industry.
-He rose through the ranks of GM, and became the youngest plant manager at the time.
-After a short stint at VW, Dauch was appointed to Vice President of Diversified Operations at Chrysler Corporation with Lee Iacocca.
-There he established the ‘just-in-time’ material management systems, and the three-shift manufacturing vehicle assembly process.
-Dauch retired from Chrysler as the Executive Vice President of Worldwide Manufacturing in 1991.
-By 1994, after purchasing five manufacturing plants, American Axle & Manufacturing, Inc. (AAM) was founded.
+2019 Inductee Richard E. “Dick” Dauch had a long career in automotive manufacturing.
+He rose through the ranks of GM and became the youngest plant manager at the time.
+After a short stint at VW, Lee Iacocca appointed Dauch vice president of Diversified Operations at Chrysler Corporation.
+There he established the “just-in-time” material management systems and the three-shift manufacturing vehicle assembly process.
+Dauch retired from Chrysler as executive vice president of Worldwide Manufacturing in 1991.
+In 1994, he purchased five manufacturing plants and founded American Axle & Manufacturing, Inc. (AAM).

-Dauch had always been destined for manufacturing and production.
-In a New York Times article from 1986, he was referred as the ‘Production Czar’ of his time.
-He was a man with true passion for the industry, always going by his favorite quote, “the person who says it cannot be done should not interrupt the person doing it.”
-It also helped that his background in college football and growing up on a dairy farm gave him the discipline and knowledge to lead his teams to success.
+Dauch was always destined for manufacturing and production.
+In a 1986 New York Times article, he was venerated as the “Production Czar” of his time.
+He was a man with true passion for the industry.
+His favorite quote was, “The person who says it cannot be done should not interrupt the person doing it.”

-Dauch will always be remembered as a force to be reckoned with in the automotive industry who changed the way Tier 1 suppliers operate.
-He will be posthumously inducted into the Automotive Hall of Fame along with Sergio Marchionne, Pat Ryan, and Janet Guthrie on July 18th at the MGM Grand Detroit.
+Dauch will always be remembered as a force in the automotive industry.
+He was posthumously inducted into the Automotive Hall of Fame along with Sergio Marchionne, Patrick Ryan, and Janet Guthrie on July 18, 2019.